slovink/terraform-aws-keypair/README.md

   ```

+## About us
+At https://slovink.com/ we offer expert guidance, implementation support and services to help organisations accelerate their journey to the slovi.
+Our
+services include docker and container orchestration, slov migration and adoption, infrastructure automation, application modernisation and
+remediation, and performance engineering.

+## Examples
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/slovink/terraform-aws-keypair/tree/master/example) directory within this repository.

+## License
+This Terraform module is provided under the **MIT** License.
+Please see the [LICENSE](https://github.com/slovink/terraform-aws-keypair/blob/master/LICENSE) file for more details.

+## Author
+Your Name
+Replace **MIT** and **slovink** with the appropriate license and your information.
+Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## Feedback
-If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/slovink/terraform-aws-keypair/issues), or feel free to drop us an email at [devops@slovink.com](mailto:devops@slovink.com).
+If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/slovink/terraform-aws-keypair/issues), or feel free to drop us an email at [concate@slovink.com](concate@slovink.com).

 If you have found it worth your time, go ahead and give us a ★ on [our GitHub](https://github.com/slovink/terraform-aws-keypair)!
 <!-- BEGIN_TF_DOCS -->